alxarch/basex-standalone/README.md

-`BaseX` includes a fast, feature-rich XQuery processor that can juggle json, xml, csv and other data easily and provides powerfull document manipulation facilities by implementing the XQuery Update specification.
+`BaseX` includes a fast, feature-rich XQuery processor that can juggle json, xml, csv and other data easily and provides powerful document manipulation facilities by implementing the XQuery Update specification.

 For more information about `BaseX`,